 In ancient times when covenants were sealed animals were sacrificed, and cut in cross-sections from head to toe.
 The pieces were aligned in a corridor.
 Both parties in the contract walked together through the animal halves - committing to their side of the deal.

-After God promised to bless him, Abraham prepared to finalize the covenant.
+After God had promised to bless Abraham, he too prepared to finalize the covenant.
+He made his sacrifices and cut the animals in half.
 He waited all day for God to come, walk through the animal parts, and ratify the deal.
-Abraham almost dozed off, when suddenly God appeared as a burning torch and a smoking oven.
+He'd almost dozed off, when God appeared as a burning torch and a smoking oven - as in the wilderness, the fire by day and the cloud by night.
 God walked through the carcasses by Himself.

 This wasn't a tag-team effort, or a joint-venture.
 This wasn't God's part and Abraham's part.
-God walked down the corridor by Himself.
-The work was God's, and His alone.
+God walked down the corridor all by Himself.
+The work was God's alone.
 All Abraham did was wake up and believe.

-And 4000 years later this is still the way God relates to people.
+And 4000 years later this is still the way God reconciles people.
 Jesus has accomplished all the work for us.
 Our part is to look on and believe.
 It's simple faith!

-Paul begins to draw lessons from the Abrahamic Covenant in verse 15, "Brethren, I speak in the manner of men: Though it is only a man's covenant, yet if it is confirmed, no one annuls or adds to it."

-He's saying, if people take their promises seriously, how much more will God be faithful to His covenant?
+Paul begins to draw lessons from this Abrahamic Covenant in verse 15, "Brethren, I speak in the manner of men: Though it is only a man's covenant, yet if it is confirmed, no one annuls or adds to it."
+He's saying, if human beings take their promises seriously, how much more will God be faithful to His covenant?

 Here's another point, "Now to Abraham and his Seed were the promises made.
 He does not say, "And to seeds," as of many, but as of one, "And to your Seed," who is Christ."
-Paul sees huge theological significance in a single letter "S." God's covenant with Abraham's family wasn't to seeds (plural) but to Seed (singular).
+In Genesis 22:18 God said to Abraham "In your seed all the nations of the world shall be blessed."
+And Paul sees huge theological significance in an absent "S." God's covenant with Abraham's family wasn't too seeds (plural), but to a Seed (singular).